brooklynrail/brooklynrail-platform/content/events/2021/10/david-salle-tree-of-life.md

 title: "Tree of Life: David Salle"
 deck: Featuring Salle and Jason Rosenfeld
 summary: Artist and writer David Salle joins Rail Editor-at-Large Jason Rosenfeld for a conversation.
-We conclude with a poetry reading.
+We conclude with a poetry reading by Carlos Egaña.
 people:
   - person: david-salle
     related_links: []